5 Ways Your Facility Can Support Women in Healthcare

 A doctor high-fives a young patient.

-Women make up nearly 80% of all workers in the U.S. healthcare industry — even more if you include social assistance, a sector closely linked to healthcare.
-The nursing profession is responsible for the majority of these healthcare roles, with nearly 4.2 million registered nurses nationwide.
+Women make up nearly 80% of all workers in the U.S. healthcare industry.
+But when you consider what percentage of nurses are women — nearly 90%, according to the U.S. Census Bureau — the importance of supporting this demographic becomes even clearer.
+The nursing profession is responsible for the majority of all healthcare roles, with nearly 4.2 million registered nurses nationwide.

 Despite their statistical dominance, women in healthcare face gender parity gaps similar to their peers in other sectors.
-Below, we explore ways your facility can support women in your healthcare organization.
+Understanding how to support women in the workplace is critical to organizational success.
+We’ll explore ways your facility can create a more equitable workplace for women, which will help improve staff retention and patient outcomes.

 The Importance of Supporting Women in Healthcare

 While efforts are being made to include more men in the nursing profession, it’s essential for healthcare organizations to consider how to support the women in their midst.
+Although men make up a much smaller portion of the nursing profession, male nurses tend to earn higher salaries than their female counterparts.
 A quick glance at the healthcare workforce statistics alone is reason enough to support women in healthcare — they’re the primary group responsible for providing health services.

 Another reason to champion women working in healthcare?
 Better outcomes for patients.
 In fact, studies show that increasing the proportion of female physicians can decrease maternal and infant mortality and improve treatments for cardiac patients.